espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 Command-Line
 ------------

-You can use the Espruno command-line app.
+You can use the Espruino command-line app.
 It works under [Node.js](https://nodejs.org/en/), so you'll need to:

 * Install [Node](https://nodejs.org/en/)
 * In a command prompt, type `npm install -g espruino` (on Linux you'll want to use `sudo` before the command)